Complete Gravel Biking Guide — Everything to Know Before Hitting Gravel

 Using an appropriate tire pressure improves ride characteristics, but using too much or too little can cause the bike to handle poorly, reduce traction, and increase the likelihood of punctures.
 The PSI you choose should take ride weight and preferences into account and be within the manufacturer’s recommended range printed on the tire sidewall (use two to three PSI more in the rear tire).

 Finding the perfect PSI for you is a case of trial and error.
 Experiment with lowering or raising the pressure incrementally to find your preferred ride characteristics for the terrain or weather.

 Tubeless tires are now widespread among off-road disciplines.
 They offer improved rolling speeds, durability, traction, and comfort (as you can safely run lower PSIs).
 Additionally, the sealant within tubeless tires will self-repair small punctures to keep you rolling for longer.

 The primary issues with tubeless setups are that they are more expensive and time-consuming to set up, require more maintenance, and are harder to repair when out on the trail compared to clinchers.

 Pedals and Shoes

-The two best pedals for gravel riding are platforms (flat) or MTB clipless pedals like Shimano’s SPD.
+The two best pedals for gravel riding are platforms (flat) or gravel clipless pedals like Shimano’s SPD.
 Unfortunately, road pedals aren’t well suited to gravel riding as it can be necessary to dismount and walk over excessively soft surfaces when riding gravel or bikepacking.